WSU-kduncan/cicdf25-ryanshanley7/README-CI.md

 # Project 4 – Continuous Integration (CI)
+The goal of this project was to automate the building and publishing of a docker container image, when the project was updated.
+GitHub Actions automatically build a new container image and publishes it to DockerHub using versioned tags.<br><br>

+The tools used in this project are as follows
+- GitHub
+- GitHub Actions
+- Docker
+- DockerHub
+- WSL

 ## Part 1 – Create a Docker container image

 In this section I created a docker container image, which hosts my Honda Civic Type R website using Apache HTTP server (httpd:2.4) <br>